phl6/byeMed1um/README.md

-# Not ALL HERO WEAR CAPES
+# NOT ALL HERO WEAR CAPES

 ## Installation
 1. download the project as zip